Talking to Ted Sherwood, Director, Office of Regulatory Operations, Office of Generic Drugs, Center for Drug Evaluation and Research (CDER)

 There are several types of data generic companies must submit to us for review and evaluation.
 For one, it is critical that the data show the manufacturing process – how the generic drug will be made by combining the active ingredient, which really provides the treatment, and the inactive ingredients.
 These data let us know if the manufacturer can reliably make a high-quality product.

-It is also critical that the company show its product will behave the same way in patients as its brand-name counterpart.
-To prove this, the company is often required to conduct trials with human volunteers who take both the brand and generic drug products.
-We compare the data from these trials to validate that the generic drug is safe, effective and can be substituted for the brand product.
-Patients should be able to take the brand drug product on one day and the generic drug on another day and still receive the same treatment effect.
+The company must also show its generic product will behave the same way in patients as the brand-name product.
+To prove this, the company is often required to conduct studies with human volunteers who take both the brand and generic drug products.
+FDA compares the data from these trials to validate that the generic drug is safe, effective and can be substituted for the brand-name product.
+Patients should be able to take the brand-name drug on one day and the generic drug on another day and receive the same treatment effect.

-So basically manufacturers have to prove the active ingredient is the same as the brand drug that is being copied.
-They also must show that the right amount of the active ingredient goes to the place in the body where it has an effect, and any inactive ingredients used are safe.
-Companies also need to show that the drug will not deteriorate over time, that the manufacturer can produce the same drug every time, and that the labeling is the same as the brand name drug.
+So basically, manufacturers have to prove the active ingredient is the same as the brand-name drug that is being copied.
+The manufacturers also must show that the right amount of the active ingredient goes to the place in the body where it has an effect, and any inactive ingredients used are safe.
+Companies need to show that the drug will not deteriorate over time, that the manufacturer can produce the same drug every time, and that the labeling is the same as for the brand-name drug.

 What is FDA’s role once the generic drug data is submitted for review?

-Health care professionals and scientists with a wide range of expertise work together to make sure that every generic drug is safe, effective, high quality and substitutable to the brand name drug.
-We also conduct a thorough examination of the data submitted by the generic drug company and the evaluation of information obtained by our investigators while inspecting the related testing and manufacturing facilities.
+FDA’s health care professionals and scientists with a wide range of expertise work together to make sure that every generic drug is safe, effective, high-quality and substitutable to the brand-name drug.
+We thoroughly examine the data the generic drug company submits, and we evaluate information that our investigators obtain while inspecting the related testing and manufacturing facilities.
 With these reviews, patients can be confident in the generic drug they are taking.

-Why can’t sponsors bring a generic version of a drug to market immediately after the brand drug is approved?
+Why can’t companies bring a generic of a brand-name drug to market immediately after the brand-name drug is approved?

-When approved, the brand drug is often awarded patent and other protections.
+When approved, the brand drug often receives patent and other protections.
 The patent protection period provides the brand drug company time to recover the cost of discovering and developing the drug.

-Would approving generic drugs faster reduce the overall cost of prescription drugs?
+How do generic drugs reduce the overall cost of medication in the U.S.?

 What’s the average time between generic drug application submission and approval?

-It depends on the complexity of the drug product and the completeness of the application.
-Some generic versions of priority drugs – drugs that CDER has determined to potentially provide a significant advance in medical care -- have been approved in six months or less.
-Other times it may take years before FDA’s scientific and medical team is 100 percent confident in an approval decision.
+It depends on the complexity of the drug and the completeness of the application.
+Some generics of priority drugs – drugs that FDA’s CDER has determined are important to public health -- have been approved in six months or less.
+Other times, it may take several revisions to the application and several cycles of review before an application meets our rigorous approval standards.

-What can sponsors do to reduce generic approval times?
+What can companies do to reduce generic approval times?

-Submit a complete application.
-One that contains all of the information needed to show the generic drug is safe, effective, high quality, and substitutable to the brand name counterpart.
-In addition, they can make sure their facilities and contractors are in good standing with the FDA.
+If there are still questions, companies can take advantage of the controlled correspondence process to confirm their path forward.
+Then, they should ensure they are submitting an application that contains all the information needed to show the generic drug is safe, effective, high-quality and substitutable to the brand-name counterpart.
+In addition, companies can make sure their facilities and contractors are in good standing with FDA.

 How are reviews prioritized?

-We prioritize reviews of potential first generics by monitoring the legal issues affecting generic competition, determining the earliest date a first generic could be eligible for approval, and helping ensure approvals are as timely as possible.
+We prioritize reviews of certain products, such as products that are in shortage, potential first generics, and products related to public health emergencies, by monitoring the legal issues affecting generic competition, determining the earliest date a first generic could be eligible for approval, and helping ensure approvals are as timely as possible.

-How has the Generic Drug User Fee Amendments of 2012 (GDUFA) had an impact on approval times?
+How have the Generic Drug User Fee Amendments (GDUFA) had an impact on approval times?

-- What is the Generic Drugs Program at FDA?
+- What is the Approval Process for Generic Drugs?